Ensono/amido.github.io/docs/publishing.md

 lerna ERR!
 EUNCOMMIT  M package-lock.json
 ```

 This could mean that that the monorepo root `package.json` and `package-lock.json` are out of sync on `master` branch.
-Try deleting the `package-lock.json` and re-installing depedencies, and test then the new lock file.
+Try deleting the `package-lock.json` and re-installing dependencies, and test then the new lock file.

 ```bash
 stacks-webapp-template $ rm package-lock.json